LAST UPDATED ON

 Malta Travel Highlights

-“Where’s Malta”, my brother’s quizzical expression was obvious even through the fuzzy Skype connection at the Hotel Intercontinental.
+“Where’s Malta”, my friend’s quizzical expression was obvious even through the fuzzy Skype connection at the Hotel Intercontinental.
 “Where’s Malta?
 Never heard of it.
-I think you made it up”.
-These were the famous last words of one Christopher James Willey Acworth and, dear brother, I will never let you live that geographical hiccup down for as long as we both shall live.
-(You can get me back later). 🙂
+I think you made it up!”

 For a country that has been influenced by an historic smorgasbord of foreigners – think the Arab, Norman, Roman, French, Spanish and British Empires – you can immediately sense the colorful diversity when you walk the narrow streets of the old town and meander through the charming citadels.
 The city is a patch-work-quilt of cultures stitched together in one place, but a uniquely Maltese flavour still shines through in the local dishes of domestic rabbit and Lampuki Pie (a seasonal pastry-covered fish casserole containing spinach, cauliflower, chestnuts and sultantas).
 The architecture is in direct response to the dry Maltese landscape, with buildings made predominately of limestone from local quarries with flat-roofs to collect rainwater.
 Wood is like gold bouillon in Malta as there are no forests to speak of, and after a long day of sightseeing I found myself playing a little game called “spot the wood”.
 It’s actually strangely addictive.